radixdlt/community-scrypto-examples/defi/liquidity_pool_dao/README.md

 ## DAO-style liquidity pools
 This package includes two blueprints: `LiquidtyPool` and `LiquidityPoolDAO`.
 It implements a DAO governance to allows Liquidity Providers (LP) to change the parameters of the pool.
 This project was inspired by [Osmosis](https://osmosis.gitbook.io/o/) DEX on Cosmos.
-The `LiquidtyPool` blueprint is mostly Omar's work from his RaDEX submission to the DEX challenge (no need to reinvent the wheel).
+The `LiquidtyPool` blueprint is mostly Omar's work from his [RaDEX submission](https://github.com/radixdlt/scrypto-challenges/tree/main/1-exchanges/RaDEX) to the DEX challenge (no need to reinvent the wheel).

 Osmosis is an AMM protocol built using the Cosmos SDK that will allow developers to design, build, and deploy their own customized AMMs.
 Osmosis is designed such that the most efficient solution is reachable through the process of experimentation.
 It achieves this by offering deep customizability to AMM designers, and a governance mechanism by which each AMM pool’s stakeholders (i.e. liquidity providers) can govern and direct their pools.
 The Osmo token is a governance token and primarily used for voting on protocol upgrades, allocating liquidity mining rewards for liquidity pools, and setting the base network swap fee.

 Currently, you can only change token weights and swap fees.
+How the voting proposal and voting process works is explained in the [Governance](#governance) section.

 ## Main Features
 * **Propose protocol change** - Allows LPs to propose a change to the pool parameters.